boid-com/token.boid/README.md

 Now that the account has the IBC token, they can interact with the relay contract and move the token to any other chain easily.

+Additionally, the IBC token deposit can originate from any account on the chain, not just the IBC contract.
+If you send the IBC deposit from your own personal account then a memo is not necessary, the native tokens will be issued back to you (however you can designate issue_to to have the tokens issued to some other account as well).

 ### Example transactions
 **Deposit IBC token to receive native token** https://kylin.bloks.io/transaction/ba6211a85efa8d425fbd1dd649db06c150f720467ed11b43be345c0fae8b02bc?tab=traces